MasterAli2/PerProfileSaves/README.md

 If your unsure where you set the save location you can check the console/log to see the absolute path of where it is stored.

+Note: the folowing characters are automatically escaped "[(.*?)]" therefor paths such as the Gale app data cannot be specified with the absolute path. (anyway why would you just use the default path)

 ## License
 This mod is licensed under the MIT license.